cohenyo/xai-clustering-phm/README.md

 - XGBoost: 2.2.4

 ## Dataset
-Please head to https://www.nasa.gov/intelligent-systems-division/discovery-and-systems-health/pcoe/pcoe-data-set-repository/ and download the 2021 turbofan engine benchmark under the heading <b>17.
+Please head to [NASA's PCoE repository](https://www.nasa.gov/intelligent-systems-division/discovery-and-systems-health/pcoe/pcoe-data-set-repository/) and download the 2021 turbofan engine benchmark under the heading <b>17.
 Turbofan Engine Degradation Simulation-2</b>.
 The code expects the .h5 files to be placed in a "Data" folder (not included when cloning this repo).
 When using this dataset, please use the following citation:

 M. Chao, C.Kulkarni, K. Goebel and O. Fink (2021).
 “Aircraft Engine Run-to-Failure Dataset under real flight conditions”, NASA Prognostics Data Repository, NASA Ames Research Center, Moffett Field, CA